Header

 Maudlin Of The Well biography

-Maudlin Of The Well is an avant-garde progressive metal band from Boston, who formed in 1996 and released 3 studio albums before disbanding in 2003. motW's music combines jazz, metal, avant-garde, post-rock and eastern influences into a unique and other worldly combination.
+Maudlin Of The Well is an avant-garde progressive metal band from Boston, who released 3 studio albums before disbanding in 2003. motW's music combines jazz, metal, avant-garde, post-rock and eastern influences into a unique and other worldly combination.
 After a five year break, the band reformed to record several unreleased musical ideas and compositions, which materialized into 2009's 'Part The Second'.
 These recordings were made possible by donations from fans of the band's earlier work.
 The band can be considered a musicians collective, all albums rotating around the 3 constant constant members, Toby Driver, Jason Byron and Greg Massi.
 All of the band's albums feature vocals and string work from Mia Matsumiya, who would later appear in Driver's next project with much more prominent input, Kayo Dot.
 (For more information on the band's ever changing lineup, see the individual album entries)

 The majority of the band's music and lyrics is based around astral projection.
 The goal of Maudlin Of The Well was never to create music, but rather to bring back pre-existing music from another plain of existence.
 This was done through the practices of lucid dreaming and astral projection.
 Whether or not the band achieved their goal, it is fair to say that they have definitely created some of the most original and other-worldly music ever.